developer-friendly/blog/docs/posts/0010-cert-manager.md

 That leaves you with the burden of having to rotate them every now and then, but if you're cool with that, there's nothing stopping you from going down that path.
-You also have the possibility of automating such rotation using less than 10 lines of code in any programming language.
+You also have the possibility of automating such rotation using less than 10 lines of code in any programming language of course.

-All that said, I have to say that I consider this to be an [implementation bug][the relevant GitHub issue] when cert-manager does not provide you with a clean interface to easily pass around IAM Role ARN.
+All that said, I have to say that I consider this to be an [implementation bug][the relevant GitHub issue] where cert-manager does not provide you with a clean interface to easily pass around IAM Role ARN.
 The cert-manager controller SHOULD be able to assume the role it is given with the web identity flow!